 1. Baby Be Kind by Jane Cowen-Fletcher

-We received this book before our daughter was born and it is definitely our number one favorite book.
+We received this book before our daughter was born and it is our number one favorite book.
 My daughter, husband, and I all have this short little cardboard book memorized and we can recite it at any moment.
 I have purchased this fan favorite for baby showers as well and I would recommend it as a gift to any family member or best friend.

 2. Three Little Pigs by Al Dempster

-This cute Little Golden Book is a popular story and there are many different versions you can choose from.
+This cute Little Golden Book is a classic fairy tale and there are many different versions you can choose from.
 We prefer this version because of the songs, but you could look into any version you like.
 My kid's really love the big bad wolf in this version too.

 3. Love You Forever by Robert Munsch

-If you’re looking for a tear jerker, this is the book to read.
+If you’re looking for a tearjerker, this is the book to read.
 The story of a man who grows up and still loves his mother will make you question the intention of children’s books.
 It’s adorable though and a wonderful read with its own valuable lessons.

 4. There’s a Wocket in my Pocket! by Dr. Seuss

 Who doesn’t love a good Dr. Seuss book?
-We have a large collection and our daughter loves them all.
+We have a large collection, and our children love them all.
 This is probably her favorite one because of the Zellar in the Cellar.
 I wouldn't consider these short bedtime stories unless you purchase the mini cardboard versions instead of the full-size books.
 Either way, the picture books make this such a good book to read.

 5. Where the Wild Things Are by Maurice Sendak

 I think this is my husband’s favorite children’s book as well.
-The young boy goes on his own adventure to help teach our children good morals and the story is a great read for all ages, which is why it made the list of our top bedtime stories.
+The young boy goes on his own adventure to help teach our children good morals.
+The story is a great read for all ages, which is why it made the list of our top bedtime stories.

 6. Goodnight Moon by Margaret Wise Brown

-This story is wonderful to help your child fall asleep.
-It is a classic and an easy read as well.
+This story is wonderful to help your child fall asleep into a deep sleep.
+It is a classic and an easy read finding different things in the room.
 You may find yourself reading this book every night.

 7. Corduroy by Don Freeman

 I loved to read this story as a child and now enjoy reading it to my own children.
 The cute little teddy bear that lives on the shelf at the store is adorable.
 It shows Corduroy finding a little girl to take him home even though he was missing a button.

 8. Doc McStuffins: Shake Your Tail Feathers by Andrea Posner

-Disney Junior Little Golden Books are very easy books and our daughter enjoys many of them.
-This book is great because it encourages kids to get up and get moving to stay in shape.
+Disney Junior Little Golden Books are very easy books, and our daughter enjoys many of them.
+This book is great because it encourages kids in a fun way to get up and get moving to stay in shape.
 We also love the fun illustrations that make you feel like you're watching the show.

 10. The Emperor’s New Clothes by Hans Christian Andersen

-These are just 10 of our favorite bedtime stories, but we have many more we love to read as well.
+These are just 10 of our favorite bedtime stories, but we have many more we love to read!

 What are some of your favorite books to read at bedtime?